Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 9 April 2026 16.21.06 UTC
+- WIB: Kamis, 9 April 2026 18.13.24 UTC
-- WITA: Kamis, 9 April 2026 17.21.06 UTC
+- WITA: Kamis, 9 April 2026 19.13.24 UTC
-- WIT: Kamis, 9 April 2026 18.21.06 UTC
+- WIT: Kamis, 9 April 2026 20.13.24 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"Tragedy is when I cut my finger.
+Comedy is when you fall into an open sewer and die."

-Kategori: inspirational
+Kategori: funny